 Jesus is Coming

-The gospel for this coming Sunday (First Sunday in Advent) is Matthew 21:1-11.
-This is the narrative of Jesus’ triumphal entry into Jerusalem on Palm Sunday.
+The gospel for this coming Sunday (First Sunday in Advent) is Mark 11:1-10.
+This text is the account of Jesus entering Jerusalem on Palm Sunday.

 Advent is a time of waiting and a time to repent as we await the coming Savior.
 So I will have comparisons and contrasts between our text and the Advent season.

 The occasion for this text is the culmination of Jesus’ final journey to Jerusalem.
 Our setting is getting ready for Jesus first coming.